 Collaboration is multifaceted.
 It includes different abilities, such as clear communication, problem solving, empathy and accountability.
 This is an important soft skill for any accounting and finance professional.
 Projects involving audits, budget creation and grant reporting require working together in teams and across departments.
-Interdepartmental projects can have their own challenges because different parties may have different priorities, skill sets and sometimes even conflicting personalities.
+Interdepartmental projects can have their own challenges, because different parties may have different priorities, skill sets and sometimes even conflicting personalities.

 Consider the following five tips to develop your collaboration skills:

 Sure, spending 15 minutes trying to untangle a human knot might seem silly, but time spent working with a group toward the same goal helps strengthen collaboration abilities.
 If your organization doesn’t offer team-building activities during retreats or meetings, you might suggest the idea to your supervisor.
-Team-building activities can improve office communication, a top morale booster according to a recent Accountemps survey.
+Team-building activities can improve office communication, a top morale booster according to an Accountemps survey.

 Collaborating on projects that fall outside your area of specialization forces you to rely on the expertise of others.
 For example, if you have the opportunity to assist in the audit of a company with international operations, don’t shy away just because you’re new to international accounting procedures.
 Take the chance to learn from your team.

 Some organizations offer formal mentorship programs.
 Even if yours doesn’t, you can ask a colleague with strong collaboration skills to mentor you.
 A mentorship relationship doesn’t have to require a big time commitment.
 It could be as simple as eating lunch together several times a month.